 Defamation

-Under Article 180 of the Criminal Code, defamation is punishable by a prison term of maximum six months or a fine of maximum 240 days.
+Under Article 180 of the Criminal Code defamation is punishable by a prison term of a maximum six months or a fine of a maximum 240 days.
 If the act is committed through the media, the penalty is increased to imprisonment for up to two years or a fine not less than 120 days (Article 183).
+The law has frequently been used by public officials to curb criticism, contrary to international standards.